Act of God

 See Salvage Parts.

 This is an acronym for Vehicle Identification Number, a number unique for every single vehicle produced.
 It serves to not only identify a specific vehicle but also contains coded information relative to such things as the vehicle's country of origin, manufacturing plant, trim code, drive train, and interior and exterior color just to name a few.
-This number helps the body shop order the correct replacement parts and the correct paint color for each car.
+This number helps the collision center order the correct replacement parts and the correct paint color for each car.
 Any professional estimate or repair order will include this number.

 The limited written warranty issued to the purchaser of the vehicle by the manufacturer.
 Your vehicle manufacturer's Original Equipment collision replacement parts are the only service replacement parts warranted by your vehicle manufacturer.
 Your vehicle manufacturer may not warrant new aftermarket, salvaged or reconditioned parts used for collision repair.
 Damage to your vehicle or its parts caused by the failure of new aftermarket, salvage or reconditioned parts may not be covered by your vehicle manufacturer's new-vehicle warranty.